Guidelines for advertising

 - a copy of the position description, typical duties and number of days per week minimum qualification requirements.

-We will accept a pay rate or the official title/reference code for the applicable modern award, registered agreement or registered enterprise agreement.
+We will accept the official title/reference code for the applicable modern award, registered agreement or registered enterprise agreement.

 Businesses advertising work outside Australia, check with, and seek advice from the Country’s relevant employment authority.